What’s new in osteosarcoma research and treatment?

-Clinical trials are being done to determine the best combinations of chemotherapy drugs, as well as the best time to give them.
-Newer chemotherapy drugs are being studied as well.
+Clinical trials are being done to determine the best combinations of chemotherapy (chemo) drugs, as well as the best time to give them.
+Newer chemo drugs are being studied as well.

 Other new forms of treatment

-Chemotherapy drugs are often effective against osteosarcoma, but in some cases they don’t work or the cancer becomes resistant to them over time.
+Chemo drugs are often effective against osteosarcoma, but sometimes they don’t work or the cancer becomes resistant to them over time.
 Researchers are studying newer types of drugs that attack osteosarcoma cells in different ways

-Other new drugs being studied for use against osteosarcoma include:
+Other targeted drugs being studied for use against osteosarcoma include:

-- Drugs that affect a tumor’s ability to make new blood vessels, such as bevacizumab (Avastin) and sorafenib (Nexavar).
+- Drugs that affect a tumor’s ability to make new blood vessels, such as sorafenib (Nexavar) and pazopanib (Votrient).